wez/wezterm/docs/config/misc.md

   -- Set this to "NeverPrompt" if you don't like confirming closing -- windows every time window_close_confirmation = "AlwaysPrompt",

-  -- The github releases section is checked regularly for updated stable -- releases and show a simple UI to let you know about the update, -- with links to download/install it.
-It doesn't automatically download -- the release.
-No data are collected for the wezterm project as part -- of this.
-  -- By default it is checked once every 24 hours.
-  -- Set `check_for_updates` to `false` to disable this completely or set -- `check_for_updates_interval_seconds` for an alternative update interval.
-  -- You can also disable the update window with `show_update_window`. check_for_updates = true,
-  check_for_updates_interval_seconds = 86400,
-  show_update_window = true,
 }
 ```